Thief in the Night (album)

-Thief in the Night is the nineteenth studio album by American keyboardist and record producer George Duke.
+Thief in the Night is the eighteenth studio album by American keyboardist and record producer George Duke.
 It was released in 1985 through Elektra Records, making it his first release on the label.
-Recording sessions for the album took place at Le Gonks West in West Hollywood, California.
+The recording sessions for the album took place at Le Gonks West in West Hollywood, California.
 Duke played various keyboard instruments on the album, including Synclavier II, Memorymoog, Fender Rhodes, Sequential Circuits Prophet-5, clavinet, Yamaha P F15 and Minimoog.
 The album features contributions from Lynn Davis, Paul Jackson Jr, Paulinho da Costa, Robert Brookins and Deniece Williams among others.

 The album peaked at number 183 on the Billboard 200 and number 52 on Top R&B/Hip-Hop Albums chart.
 Its lead single, a title track "Thief in the Night", reached number 37 on the Hot R&B/Hip-Hop Songs, number 21 on the Dance Club Songs, and number 89 in the UK Singles Chart.
 Its second single "I Surrender" and a promotional single "Love Mission" did not chart.